Canadiana Gallery

 Manvir Mangat

-Manvir is a dedicated first-year candidate for the Master of Public Policy degree at the Munk School of Global Affairs and Public Policy at the University of Toronto.
+Manvir is a dedicated second-year candidate for the Master of Public Policy degree at the Munk School of Global Affairs and Public Policy at the University of Toronto.
 Her policy interests include tech policy, digital governance, AI, and digital accessibility.
 She holds an Honours Bachelor of Arts in Political Science from York University.
 In her spare time, Manvir enjoys watching and playing soccer.

 Image of a person named Jinyan Lin